nlhopkins/stage_3-big_data_science/README.md

 [![Version](https://img.shields.io/badge/R-4.1.2-blue)](https://www.r-project.org/)

 ---
-title: Characterisation of a Putative Agent of Horizontal Gene Transfer Encoded by a Bacterial Prophage Region
+Characterisation of a Putative Agent of Horizontal Gene Transfer Encoded by a Bacterial Prophage Region
-author: "Y3877831"
+Y3877831
 ---

 ### Description, 50 words or so on what the project is